Ice Breaker (roller coaster)

 Ice Breaker is a launched steel roller coaster at SeaWorld Orlando in Orlando, Florida, United States.
-Manufactured by Premier Rides, Ice Breaker reaches a maximum height of 93 ft with a maximum speed of 52 mph and a total track length of 1900 ft.
-Originally scheduled to open for the 2020 season, its opening was delayed to 2022 due to the COVID-19 pandemic.
+Manufactured by Premier Rides, Ice Breaker reaches a maximum height of 93 ft, maximum speeds of 52 mph, and a total track length of 1900 ft.
+The ride was originally scheduled to open for the 2020 season, but its opening was delayed to 2022 due to the COVID-19 pandemic.
+The ride features the steepest drop on any roller coaster in Florida.

 History

-In September 2019, SeaWorld Orlando revealed the name for the roller coaster, Ice Breaker.
-In November 2019, SeaWorld Orlando revealed the trains for the roller coaster at the International Association of Amusement Parks and Attractions (IAAPA) Exposition.
-In February 2020, the track work for the ride was completed.
+In September 2019, SeaWorld Orlando revealed the name for their next new roller coaster, Ice Breaker.
+In November 2019, the ride's trains were revealed at the International Association of Amusement Parks and Attractions (IAAPA) Exposition.
+In February 2020, construction of the ride was completed.
+The ride was unable to open during 2020 or 2021 due to the COVID-19 pandemic.

 In January 2022, it was announced that Ice Breaker would open on February 18, 2022.
 The height requirement was adjusted from 48 inches to 54 inches a day after opening.
-Following the removal of the ride's "comfort collars" during a maintenance period, the ride reopened on March 11, 2023 with its height requirement lowered back down to 48 inches.
+Following the removal of the ride's "comfort collar" restraint systems during a maintenance period, the ride reopened on March 11, 2023 with its height requirement lowered back down to 48 inches.

 Ride experience

-After leaving the station, the ride starts with a switch track, where the section of track below the train moves to the right while the train is on it.
+After leaving the station, the ride enters a switch track, where the section of track the train sits on moves to the right while the train is on it.
 Next is a multi-pass launch, where the train is launched back and forth multiple times, building up speed.
 The train is first launched backwards at a slow speed over a small hill and towards a vertical spike.
-Next, the train is launched forwards over another small hill, going partially up a top hat.
+Next, the train is launched forwards over the small hill, going partially up a top hat.
 The train is then launched backwards once more, back over the small hill and up the 93 ft, 100° beyond-vertical spike.
-Then, the train is launched for the final time, traveling forwards over the top hat.
-After finishing the top hat, the train turns to the right before traversing two airtime hills.
-Next, the ride turns up and to the right, then drops down and twists to the left.
-After this, trains traverse two banked turns and an airtime hill before going up to the final brake run and turning into the station.
+The train is then launched for the final time, traveling forwards over the top hat.
+After cresting the top hat, the train turns to the right before traversing two airtime hills.
+Next, the train turns up and to the right, then drops down and twists to the left.
+After this, the train traverses two banked turns and an airtime hill before entering the final brake run and turning into the station.